Our history of medicine research service is based in our acclaimed 1964 Grade I listed headquarters, in the heart of London’s Knowledge Quarter.

 When you arrive, please sign in at reception and collect a visitor pass.
 The receptionist will be able to direct you to the reading room on the second floor (top floor) of the building.
 Please note that you need to go to the reading room, not to the Dorchester library.

 Toilets are located on the lower ground floor below reception.
 Free cloakroom facilities are sometimes available on the lower ground floor.
 We do not have lockers for researchers.
 Regent’s Perk café is located on the lower ground floor.
 There is a public seating area on the second floor gallery opposite the reading room.
-Food and drink (including bottled water) may not be consumed in the reading room when using archives, museum objects, or books published before 1850.
+Food and drink (including bottled water) may not be consumed in the reading room.

 We also produce a range of downloadable guides to support researchers.
 These include: